Last Updated: April 29, 2024

 Career

 Since debuting in January 2008, "Millionaire Matchmaker" has aired 82 episodes over seven seasons.
 Stanger has been called "The Simon Cowell of Dating," with her direct, abrupt, and to-the-point commenting style.
 Her casting calls involve her making brutal comments on each participant's style and appearance.
-In one infamous episode, Stanger brashly informed a woman that, while she had a beautiful face, she could not match her with anyone because she was 10 pounds overweight.
+In one infamous episode, Patti brashly informed a woman that, while she had a beautiful face, she could not match her with anyone because she was 10 pounds overweight.
 She also does not work with women over 45 years old.

 The millionaire participants and around 30 potential dates first meet at a cocktail partner that Stanger hosts called the VIP mixer.
-The candidates mingle with the millionaires and then the millionaires choose their top two potential partners.
+The candidates mingle with the millionaires, and then the millionaires choose their top two potential partners.
 They then proceed to have 10-minute mini-dates, after which they pick the candidate they like best and set up a "master date."

 There are a handful of strict rules that all participants in the matchmaking process must follow, including no sex before agreeing to be in a committed, exclusive relationship.
 Stanger also enforces a two-drink maximum on each date.
 If a millionaire violates the terms, Patti dismisses that participant from the club.
 At the end of each episode, Stanger calls each candidate chosen for their master date and invites him or her to her office to discuss how the date went.
 The show ends with updates on each couple and whether or not they are still together.
 The show's final episode aired March 29, 2015.